-- 2) The City will prepare and publish materials on its website informing the public and housing developers of the City's density bonus program for qualified housing developments - 13) Encourage the developers of low- and moderate-income housing to utilize existing scattered developable lots within the city. - 24a) The City will meet with housing consultants to review incentives for "infill" development. (was Program III-5) - 24b) The City will continue to be represented on the Siskiyou Association of Governmental Entities (SAGE) working group to develop a strategy for affordable housing development. (was Program III-5)
+- 1) Encourage the developers of low- and moderate-income housing to utilize existing scattered developable lots within the city. - 2a) The City will meet with housing consultants to review incentives for infill development. (was Program III-5) - 2b) The City will continue to be represented on the Siskiyou Association of Governmental Entities (SAGE) working group to develop a strategy for affordable housing development. (was Program III-5)

-Administration: Planning Department, City Clerk, City Administrator Funding: General Fund
+Administration: Planning Department, City Clerk, City Administrator